reaby/loistotxt/README.md

 # LoistoTxt
-Title and Subtitlegenerator for OBS with remote scene switcher possibility.
+Song lyrics and lower 3rd titles displayer to obs, vmix or any casting software that supports browser source.
+Additionally you can remote control whitelisted scenes at OBS (required additional plugin to install)

 ## Install

 1. Install `nodejs` and `npm` to your platform (win/linux/mac)
-2. Install [obs-websocket](https://github.com/Palakis/obs-websocket/releases) plugin to your obs and set it up.
+2. optionally Install [obs-websocket](https://github.com/Palakis/obs-websocket/releases) plugin to your obs and set it up.
 3. Get this repo to some folder at your computer

 ### Windows